North Little Rock High School: Curriculum

 The school's assumed course of study is based on the Smart Core curriculum developed by the Arkansas Department of Education.
 The school offers coursework and exams in Advanced Placement (AP) and since 1992 offers the International Baccalaureate (IB) Diploma Programme.
 Additionally, the school is a member of the EAST (Environmental And Spatial Technologies) Initiative that allows students to familiarize themselves with technology through partnerships with technology firms.

 The school's teachers received the 1982, 1990, and 1997 Arkansas Teacher of the Year awards by the state's education department and the 1979 and 1987 Bandmaster of the Year award by the Arkansas School Band and Orchestra Association.

-Extracurricular activities
+Sport and extracurricular activities

-The school's mascot and athletic emblem is the Charging Wildcat with royal blue and gold serving as the school colors.

-Athletics

-For 2012–14, the Charging Wildcats participate in numerous interscholastic sports and events from the 7A Classification—the state's largest classification—within the 7A Central Conference administered by the Arkansas Activities Association including: baseball, basketball (boys'/girls'), bowling (boys'/girls'), cheer (boys'/girls'), cross country (boys'/girls'), dance, debate, football, golf (boys'/girls'), soccer (boys'/girls'), softball, speech, swimming (boys'/girls'), tennis (boys'/girls'), track (boys'/girls'), volleyball and wrestling.
+The school participate in a wide range of interscholastic sports and events from the 7A Classification—the state's largest classification—within the 7A Central Conference administered by the Arkansas Activities Association including: baseball, basketball, bowling, cheerleading, cross country, dance, debate, american football, golf, soccer, softball, speech, swimming, tennis, track, volleyball and wrestling.

-Theatre Arts

-NLRHS is proud to have a long tradition as one of the largest speech, drama, and dance programs in the state of Arkansas.
-NLRHS presents three main stage productions, two dance concerts, a dessert theater night, hosts one of the largest speech and debate competitions in central Arkansas.
-NLRHS employs 11 incredibly talented faculty and educates approximately 500 students in ALL aspects of the speech, dance, and theater arts.
-The forensics team in 2016 sent its first students to compete at the National Forensics competition held in Salt Lake City, Utah.
-The students, William Gould and Ginger Rhodes, placed within the top 60 in the nation.